 B

-Iterating Through Values
+CIterating Through Values

-Like with keys, the values of a hash can be retrieved with .values
+Like with keys, the values of a hash can be retrieved with .values:

 items = {